thomasfortoul/comp307/README.md

 dashboard/location page:
 - fetch info on city add from api, save that info to database.
 Then when user clicks on city, fetch info from database and add to location page.
+- select two locations from list and press compare button to send those two locations to comparison list